egonw/tmp/paper.md

 # Acknowledgements

-We thank the organizers of the ELIXIR BioHackathon 2021 for the event, and the early adopters at the ELIXIR BioHackathon 2022.
+We thank the organizers of the ELIXIR BioHackathon 2021 and ELIXIR BioHackathon 2022 events and the early adopters at the ELIXIR BioHackathon 2022 who added CiTO annotations to their preprints.
 We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv.